Barnabas Collins: Barnabas's women

-Barnabas Collins's great love was his fiancée from 1795, Josette du Pres, but throughout the show he had interest in many different women, including Maggie Evans, Victoria Winters and Roxanne Drew.
+Barnabas Collins's great love was his fiancée from 1795, Josette du Pres, but throughout the show he had interest in many different women, including Maggie Evans, Victoria Winters and Roxanne Drew (Donna Wandrey).
 He wanted these women to share his vampire existence, and wanted Maggie and Victoria to assume the identity of Josette.
 His closest ally and friend was Dr. Julia Hoffman, who was quietly in love with him and supported his attempts to find happiness.
 While aware that Julia did have strong feelings for him, Barnabas' complex feelings for Julia evolved from initial fear and distrust to deep affection, devotion and protection.
 At one point, Barnabas Collins admitted to Willie Loomis that he cared for Julia more than he appeared to.

 Other appearances

 The 1970 MGM film House of Dark Shadows centers on the release of Barnabas Collins from his coffin by Willie Loomis.
 Unlike Frid's television portrayal of Barnabas, the Barnabas featured in the film was truer to a typical evil vampire, who by the end of the film had killed half of the Collins family.
-Barnabas himself is killed by Jeff Clark, now depicted as Maggie's boyfriend, and a dying Willie Loomis, when Barnabas tries to make Maggie Evans his vampire bride.
-Barnabas does not appear in the sequel, Night of Dark Shadows, which focuses on another relation, Quentin Collins.
+Barnabas himself is killed by Jeff Clark (Roger Davis), Maggie's boyfriend, and a dying Willie Loomis, when Barnabas tries to make Maggie Evans his vampire bride.
+Barnabas does not appear in the sequel, Night of Dark Shadows, which focuses on another relation, Quentin Collins (David Selby).

 In the 2012 film Dark Shadows, Barnabas is played by Johnny Depp as a somewhat-modernized version of the character from the original series.
-He has a deep obsession with Josette, has no forgiveness for those who betray him, and believes that his curse can be reversed.
+He has a deep obsession with Josette du Pres (Bella Heathcote), has no forgiveness for those who betray him, and believes that his curse can be reversed.
 He shows deep emotions for his modern family members, whose lives he longs to be part of.
 He displays his television counterpart's powers and abilities, while subject to his cold vampire instincts.
-Barnabas tries to win the love of David's governess Maggie Evans, now called Victoria Winters, who reminds him of his lost beloved Josette.
+Barnabas tries to win the love of David Collins (Gulliver McGrath)'s governess Maggie Evans (Heathcote), using the pseudonym Victoria Winters, who reminds him of his lost beloved Josette.
 Depp's version is up to date with popular culture and has a strong taste for rock music.
 He wears a hair and clothing style similar to his late 1960s counterpart, but dresses more colorfully.
 His character is portrayed as somewhat more sexually active and eccentric than before.
-This incarnation has a different relationship with Dr. Hoffman, who never becomes his ally.
+This incarnation has a different relationship with Dr. Julia Hoffman (Helena Bonham Carter), who never becomes his ally.